pomle/react-flat-store/README.md

 ## Usage

-Flat Store comes with one core component, the `useEntity` hook.
+FlatStore comes with one core component, the `useEntity` hook.
 You are encourage to set up your solution by providing a hook that provides the entire state tree to the context creator, then call `useStore` hook provided by context creator to access the store.

 ### Setup Store